Dan Knott: Association with the Ku Klux Klan

 The Alberta Klan, led by Imperial Wizard, J.J.
 Maloney, actively campaigned for Dan Knott's mayoral election and celebrated his 1931 election victory by burning a cross on Edmonton's Connors Hill.
 While the Klan had received aggressive push back in some municipalities in Alberta, Dan Knott was (perceived to be) tolerant of their activity.
 On two separate occasions he granted the Klan permission to hold a picnic and erect burning crosses on the Edmonton Exhibition grounds, now known as Northlands.
 The Klan at the time published their newspaper, the Liberator, out of a downtown Edmonton office at 13, 10105 100th St., near where the World Trade Centre building now stands.

 By the next election (Nov.
 1932) the Klan had moved to support Joe Clarke.
 Knott was re-elected, against the Klan's opposition.
-Kenneth Blatchford, a third candidate in the election, was bullied by the Klan and a few months later committed suicide.
+Kenneth Blatchford, a third candidate in the election, was bullied by the Klan and a few months later died by suicide.

 A picture of an Edmonton Ku Klux Klan convention held at the Royal Canadian Legion's Memorial Hall is believed to show Dan Knott in attendance.